gravitational/teleport/rfd/0155-scoped-webauthn-credentials.md

 ### Backward Compatibility

-In order to maintain backwards compatibility with old clients, scope will not be enforced until the next major version after this feature is released.
+In order to maintain backwards compatibility with old clients, scope will only be enforced opportunistically when provided by the client until the next major version after this feature is released.

 However, any new features tied to scope, such as webauthn credential reuse, will only be permitted to clients that do provide scope.